fhircast/sandbox.js/README.md

 # FHIRcastJS
 JavaScript/Node Sandbox for FHIRcast

-This is a minimalistic WIP implementation of the FHIRcast proposal put together for hands-on sessions.
+This is a WIP implementation of the FHIRcast proposal put together for hands-on sessions.

 FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
 Find out more at fhircast.org: [http://fhircast.org].